 OTIS LENNON School Ability Test: Elementary to Middle School Division

-The Otis-Lennon School Ability Test (OLSAT) is administered in the spring of each school year to elementary students in 1st, 4th and 7th grades.
+The Otis-Lennon School Ability Test (OLSAT) is administered in the spring of each school year to elementary students in 1st and 4th grades.

-The ACT Aspire is given to students in 9th and 10th grade.
+The ACT Aspire is given to students in 5th-10th grade.
 Results from the Aspire test series allows administrators, faculty, students, and parents to track students' college and career readiness.
-The Early High School Aspire test series also provides students with a predicted ACT score, allowing students to identify areas for academic growth.
+The Early High School Aspire test series (9th and 10th grade) also provides students with a predicted ACT score, allowing students to identify areas for academic growth.